 For 2019, AMA has included a list of codes in the parenthetical phrase below 76937 that lists the codes with which 76937 cannot be billed which does NOT include the 36620 (arterial line).
 This has been debated for some time as to whether u/s guidance should or should not be separately billed.
 CMS may, of course, have a different point of view, but unless the 76937/36620 combination is bundled by the National Correct Coding Initiative (NCCI), it would appear that the u/s could be billed with the appropriate documentation.

-An interpretation for the ultrasound might be something as simple as:
+An interpretation of the ultrasound might be something as simple as:

 Some block records include the interpretation along with a statement of “image retained” to verify that the image is a part of the permanent medical record and is reproducible should the need arise.
 Check with your facility to verify how the image is being saved.

-In the dynamic technique the physician uses the ultrasound throughout the procedure from initial identification of the vessel through direct visualization of the needle entering the vessel.
+In the dynamic technique, the physician uses the ultrasound throughout the procedure from the initial identification of the vessel through direct visualization of the needle entering the vessel.

 Physicians and other medical providers should take steps to be aware of any documentation improvement needed.
 Don’t let anesthesia reimbursement be negatively affected due to a lack of detail in medical documentation.